 Note About Item Names

-Item names are typically a somewhat formulaic name showing what type of gear piece it is, as well as what set the item belongs to, if any.
+An item’s name will normally tell you what type of gear piece it is, as well as what set (if any) it belongs to.
 For instance, Spell Power Cure Breeches are a breeches piece belonging to the Spell Power Cure set

 Modifying Your Gear